Mapping of a many-qubit state onto an oscillator using controlled displacements: Discussion

 From now on we set $\chi$ to 1, since in the absence of decoherence, $\chi$ is the only rate in our equation of motion.
 The noise rates, given in Table \ref{modmeas:table:noise}, are initially set to zero, but will later be defined relative to $\chi_\mathrm{max} = 2^{N-2} \chi$.
 In Fig. \ref{modsmeas:fig:alphaSeqWigner} we plot the Wigner function of the state resulting from the drive $\alpha(t)$ (Fig. \ref{modsmeas:fig:alphaSeq}) with 3 qubits and an initial squeezing of 10 dB.
 Instead of doing 3 qubit flips as in Fig. \ref{modsmeas:fig:alphaSeq}, the qubits are instead flipped 7 times.
 This reduces a distortion of the state resulting from the terms $a^\dagger a \sigma_z^{(n)}$.
 The produced state closely matches the target state shown in Fig. \ref{modsmeas:fig:wigner} a, with a slight slant that diminishes if the qubits are flipped more often during the protocol, or if $\alpha_0$ is increased.

 We evaluate the robustness of the protocol to dephasing and loss during the controlled displacement sequence.
 Robustness is measured in terms of the fidelity between the produced state and the target GKP state.
 Assuming the protocol produces the state $\rho_0$ in the absence of noise, we determine the approximate GKP state $G_0$ (as given in Eq. \ref{intro:eq:approxGKP}) most similar to $\rho_0$, as measured by the fidelity.
 The state produced in the presence of noise with rate $\kappa$, is denoted $\rho_\kappa$.
 To gauge the sensitivity of the scheme to the noise sources listed in Table \ref{modmeas:table:noise}, we compute the fidelity between $\rho_\kappa$ and $G_0$ as we vary the noise rates individually.
 Plots of the fidelity against the noise rates are given in Fig. \ref{modsmeas:fig:fidelities}.
 The noise rates are chosen so as to be comparable with the rates given in \cite{Eickbusch:2022}.
 We set $\alpha_0=30$ (as in \cite{Eickbusch:2022}).
 The calculations do not include decoherence effects associated with the initialization of the qubits and oscillator (see Fig. \ref{modsmeas:fig:Prtcl2Circuit}), and the implementation of the QFT.
+We expect that the error channels associated with these operations might make our protocol more error prone than the comparable protocols \cite{Terhal:2016} and \cite{Eickbusch:2022}.

 The protocol appears stable against oscillator loss and qubit noise.
 The controlled displacement is however sensitive to oscillator phase noise, due to the large displacement $\alpha_0$.
 The non-unit fidelity at zero noise results from the peaks not being perfect gaussians, finite squeezing of the initial wavefunction, and from a distortion generated by the $a^\dagger a \sigma_z^{(n)}$ interaction.